Crowds pack Bangladesh farm to see dwarf cow thought to be one of the world’s tiniest

 Dwarfism in cows is caused by a genetic mutation and can be lethal for some breeds.
 In many cases, it is accompanied by DNA-related problems.
 This condition has been recognized as a hereditary disease in some breeds of cattle.
 Rani’s size is unusual because dwarfism doesn’t occur often in her breed, Bhutti.

-Yet Rani — whose name means queen in Bengali — has emerged as a celebrity in her town in the Manikganj District, a region that over the years has been beset by floods and in 1989, a tornado that is thought to have killed 1,300.
+Yet Rani — whose name means queen in Bengali — has emerged as a celebrity in her town in the Manikganj District, a region that has been beset by floods over the years and in 1989, a tornado that is thought to have killed 1,300.
 Like other stars, she now even has her own protective entourage.

 As news of the cow spread by word of mouth and on social media, Abu Sufian said he decided to hire three security guards to help control the number of people congregating at the farm.
 Bangladesh has reported more than 1 million total coronavirus cases, and is experiencing some of its highest daily death tolls.